libp2p/specs/pubsub/gossipsub/partial-messages.md

 | ------------------------ | ------------------------------------------------------------------------ |
 | \*                       | The receiver expects full messages                                       |

+## Partial Message Gossip

+Partial Messages can replace Gossipsub's IHAVE/IWANT with a message that provides more context (via the Group ID) and allows for partial responses.

+When Gossiping, a node that supports partial messages SHOULD NOT send an `IHAVE` to a peer that requested partial messages.
+The node SHOULD send a partial message instead.

+### Reacting to `IHAVE`

+If a node requests partial messages and is connected to partial message capable peers, it MAY prefer to delay reacting to a peer's `IHAVE` message in order to give the opportunity for a partial message request to finish and provide the missing message more efficiently.

 ## Application Interface

 This specific interface is not intended to be normative to implementations, it